hammadmajid/nixos/README.md

 # dotfiles

-My dotfiles for Arch Linux (btw) on Gnome DE.
+My dotfiles for Arch Linux (btw) with KDE DE.
 This document is written for my future self so it will be missing a lot things that you expect from 'normal' documentaion.

 ## Package list